 Every year, thousands of entrepreneurs incorporate in Montana.
 It’s not a surprise that this state is leading in entrepreneurship with the second-best start-up activity score in the U.S. Along with having the third best business survival score nationwide, this state’s low living costs, national parks, quality of life and no sales tax are a great entrepreneurial attraction.

 Although this state has a population of 1.05 million, 10% are business owners.
 Don’t let their small size fool you.
 Montana’s business economy is booming!
 As the home state of Yellow Stone National Park, the U.S.’ first national park, Montana brings in millions of tourists and travelers every year.
 Visitors and locals help support the this state’s economy and business.
-In this state, entrepreneurs tend start up business in construction, professional, technical, and scientific services.
+In this state, entrepreneurs tend start a construction business, professional, technical, and scientific services.

 If you’re considering launching a business in the ‘Treasure State’, here’s what you need to know before you incorporate in Montana.